Marion Ramsey: Career

 She co-starred in Broadway shows, including productions of Eubie! and Grind, and toured the US in the musical Hello Dolly.

 Her first television part was a guest role on the series The Jeffersons, and was a regular on Cos, the Bill Cosby sketch comedy series.
 In 1976, Her career in TV and film took off after she appeared as a guest on the hit sitcom The Jeffersons.

 One of Ramsey's most memorable roles was that of Officer Laverne Hooks in the Police Academy films.
 She appeared as the character in the films: Police Academy (1984), Police Academy 2: Their First Assignment (1985), Police Academy 3: Back in Training (1986), Police Academy 4: Citizens on Patrol (1987), Police Academy 5: Assignment Miami Beach (1988), and Police Academy 6: City Under Siege (1989).
 Like most of her police academy co-stars, she did not return for the seventh and final film in the franchise, Police Academy: Mission to Moscow (1994).
-Ramsey lent for her voice to the character Denise Pidgeon in the animated Police Academy series, which ran from 1988 to 1989.
+Ramsey lent her voice to the character Denise Pidgeon in the animated Police Academy series, which ran from 1988 to 1989.
 Ramsey was one of few main cast members of the series, to not guest appear in the sitcom, which aired from 1997 to 1998.